 Often times being around adults I'd be steered into practical thinking; the "safe and responsible way" of living.
 This pleased the adults and authoritative figures in my life when I listened.
 This practicality mentality was continually ingrained thereafter.

 By junior high school, my perfectionism would show up in art classes, I grew to not like my own creations and this became a reinforcement of practicality, rather than spending time exploring my creative imagination.
 Believing in practicality over daydreaming supported a level of conformity, scarcity and survival tactics for living.
 I had bought into the belief that dreamers are unrealistic, irresponsible and unreliable.
 By the time I graduated from high school, I like many others, felt pressured as to, "what I was going to do with my life".
 I had absolutely no clue!

-As I grew into adulthood my focus was to find a job I could make into a lifelong career so I could check that big endeavor off the list and move on to other aspects of my life I wanted to be successful with.
+As I grew into adulthood my focus was to find a job I could make into a lifelong career only to check that big endeavor off the list and move on to other aspects I wanted to be successful in.